CONTACT US

 Perma-Zyme is our most popular product, and we’ve been making this soil stabilizer for over 50 years!
 It’s made of a proprietary ingredient blend, so we can’t tell you everything that’s in it.
 But we can tell you that it’s all-natural and contains three hydrolase enzymes called protease, lipase, and chitinase.

-When you mix Perma-Zyme with clay-based soil and water, its enzymes cause a chemical reaction that permanently bonds the clay particles together.
+When you mix Perma-Zyme with clay-based soil and water, its enzymes cause a chemical reaction that permanently binds the clay particles together.
 (Get it, Perma-Zyme?)
-This creates a hard, concrete-like surface that’s nearly impervious to water.
+This creates a hard, concrete-like surface that’s extremely resistant to water and erosion, and it's strong enough to support heavy traffic without washboarding.
+As a bonus, Perma-Zyme’s binding properties also prevent dust from escaping into the air.
+It can reduce dust for up to two years without traditional treatments like magnesium chloride.

 Most customers use Perma-Zyme to create durable unpaved roads that last 10+ years with little to no maintenance.
 Some rural counties also use it to stabilize the subbase for paved roads.
 Plus, you can use Perma-Zyme for over a dozen non-road projects, like drilling pads and slope stabilization.